GarzaCon/HAA-IR-Toolkit/README.md

 - The HAA IR protocol command: e.g. aCaDaAbAeAaFbEaMAdCnNaCaDaAbAeAaFbKbBaAaIaDaMGaAaDbAbMBaEe
 - The HAA IR Protocol: e.g. LbEEAADPAAAwAA(4LbEEAA

+The tool will show you accumulated values the bits, protocol command and protocol.
+You could for example capture 5 samples, and decode all of them.
+You can the use a capture where the values matches others.

 The HAA IR protocol command and protocol values are used in HAA JSON configuration string.

 Sample HAA IR Packet capture: